Martin Luther King tape found in attic heads for sale

 The 10-minute reel-to-reel recording was made on December 21, 1960, nearly three years before King's famed "I Have a Dream" speech and more than seven years before he was gunned down in Memphis, Tennessee, collector Keya Morgan told Reuters on Thursday.

-Morgan, the proprietor of a Manhattan gallery that deals in historical manuscripts, photos and other artefacts, described the tape as an extremely rare discovery.
+Morgan, the proprietor of a Manhattan gallery that deals in historical manuscripts, photos and other artifacts, described the tape as an extremely rare discovery.

 "It's like a unicorn," he said, adding he was struck by the intimate tone of the interview.